To the End

 Coño.
 He owed her an offering of cigarettes or coffee with whipped cream or something.
 At least.
 Unsung fuckin’ hero right there.

 Sanura tilted her head, as if quirking an ear to better listen.
-“Dovilė, would you be a dear and put Hector in my workshop?”
+“Dovilė, would you please be a dear and put Hector in my workshop?”

 From the shadows came a voice.
 “Jo.”